 1 One Bunny not neutered/spayed (3 and under) $50.00

-2. One Bunny that are neutered/spayed $20.00
+2. One Bunny that is neutered/spayed $20.00

 3. Bonded (2) Bunnies that are neutered/spayed $25.00 a pair